treehopper-electronics/treehopper-sdk/Documentation/C-Sharp/windows.md

 \page windows Windows

-%Treehopper provides first-class support for building console and desktop Windows apps that target either class Win32 APIs, or the Windows 10 Universal Windows Platform (UWP).
-You can also target the new .NET Core 2.0 runtime.
+%Treehopper provides first-class support for building console and desktop Windows apps that target either classic Windows Console, Forms, and WPF applications, or the Windows 10 Universal Windows Platform (UWP).
+You can also target the .NET Core runtime.

 ## Prerequisites
-You can build C# Linux apps that connect to %Treehopper using both the classic [Mono Project](https://www.mono-project.com/) runtime, or the new [.NET Core 2.0](https://www.microsoft.com/net/learn/get-started/linux/rhel) environment.
+You'll need a .NET development environment installed. <a href="https://visualstudio.microsoft.com/vs/">Visual Studio 2019 Community Edition</a> is a free IDE that will come with everything you need out of the box for either classic .NET development, or .NET Core workloads.

+If you want to write .NET Core console apps on the command line, you can install the <a href="https://dotnet.microsoft.com/download">.NET Core SDK</a> and use it with your favorite text editor (like <a href="https://code.visualstudio.com/">Visual Studio Code</a>).

 If you have an old version of .NET Core, please make sure to update it before proceeding; %Treehopper targets .NET Core 2.0 or later.

-### IDEs
-The .NET Core 2.0 SDK is well-suited to developers looking for a command-line development environment.
-While you can use any text editor you'd like, if you jump around between .NET, Javascript, Python, and other languages, [Visual Studio Code](https://code.visualstudio.com/download) is a great lightweight text editor that has good support for .NET Core (including debugging).

 # Blinky in .NET Core {#windows-dotnet-core}
-We can build a console application that targets .NET Core 2.0.
+We can build a console application that targets .NET Core.
 The .NET binaries produced can run on both Linux and Windows.

-We'll create the .NET Core project on the command line, but it's just as easy to create it from Visual Studio or Rider.
+We'll create the .NET Core project on the command line, but it's just as easy to create it from Visual Studio.

 ### Step 1: Create a new project
 Create a new folder called "blinky" and execute `dotnet new console` from it to create a new .NET Core console application.